hyperledger-archives/aries-framework-go/docs/rest/openapi_demo.md

 ## Steps for HTTP over DIDComm message handling
 Steps http over did comm message handling is same as [above](#steps-for-custom-message-handling), but you can use `HTTP POST /http-over-didcomm/register` to register http-over-didcomm message handlers.

-## Steps for creating public DID using vdri endpoint
+## Steps for creating public DID using vdr endpoint
-To create public DID use `HTTP POST /vdri/create-public-did` endpoint.
+To create public DID use `HTTP POST /vdr/create-public-did` endpoint.
-For example, to create a "sidetree" public DID in alice agent, go to `HTTP POST /vdri/create-public-did` of alice agent and use below parameters.
+For example, to create a "sidetree" public DID in alice agent, go to `HTTP POST /vdr/create-public-did` of alice agent and use below parameters.
 ```
     method : sidetree
     header : {"alg":"","kid":"","operation":"create"}